jmsmoorehead/music/Bug-Reports.md

 (foo)
 ```

 and BOOM!

+### External Devices

 If your error occurs whilst using external devices through an OSC/MIDI interface, try to reproduce the error without the external device or consider sending bug reports to the appropriate library GitHub pages.

 ### Environment Information
 This extra information may be useful with particularly nasty bugs: